Containers Are Just Linux process (or process tree).

 - Cgroups for resource control

-This article uses Podman for the demos, because Podman is close enough to Docker to feel familiar, but transparent enough that we can still see the Linux pieces underneath.
+This article uses Podman for the demos, because Podman is close enough to Docker to feel familiar, but transparent enough that we can still see the Linux primitives.

 1. What exactly is Podman?

-If you are coming from Docker, the shortest accurate version is:
+If you are coming from Docker, you can think of Podman as:

 - It speaks a Docker-like CLI